 - Public order

-For example, section 298 of the Penal Code makes it an offence to utter a word within hearing distance of a person, with the deliberate intention to wound that person’s religious or racial feelings.
-This restriction can be said to be in the interest of public order, due to the need to maintain racial and religious harmony in Singapore.
+For example, section 298 of the Penal Code makes it an offence to utter a word within hearing distance of a person, with the deliberate intention to wound that person’s racial feelings.
+This restriction can be said to be in the interest of public order, due to the need to maintain racial harmony in Singapore.

 How to Interpret the Restrictions on the Right to Freedom of Speech and Expression

 Challenges to the restrictions on the right to freedom of speech and expression usually first start when a person makes a particular speech which causes him to be charged for breaking a certain law.

 (For example, the person could have allegedly made racist slurs against another person in violation of section 298 of the Penal Code, as mentioned above.)

 This person then challenges in court that the law which he was charged under goes against (i.e. has illegitimately restricted) his right to freedom of speech and expression.
 The court then has to see whether this has been the case.